 Angiography at Arnot Health

 Using computers and a specialized X-ray unit, digital subtraction angiography (DSA) produces pictures of the arteries or veins in various parts of the body.
 Ordinarily, X-rays pass through the blood vessels of the body without producing a picture.
-With DSA, contrast medium (dye) is used to allow your arteries or veins to show up clearly on X-ray films.
+With DSA, contrast medium (dye) is used to allow your arteries or veins to show up clearly on X-ray images.
 The computer "sorts out" the images of the arteries by "subtracting" or eliminating from the completed picture everything except the dye-filled arteries.
 This exam can routinely be done on an outpatient basis using very small amounts of contrast medium to obtain quality images.